Virtual World Sportscar Historic Championship – 1981

 Historic sportscar endurance racing returns for another year-long series.
-Using the Storm Gang Simulation (SGS) 1985 sports car mod – WSC 1985 – the series will feature Group C C1 cars from the era, competing in multi-class racing across the historic World Sportscar Championship calendar from 1985.
+Using the Storm Gang Simulation (SGS) rFactor 2 World Sportscar Championship 1981 sports car mod.
+The series will feature Group 5 Special Production cars from the era, competing in multi-class racing across the historic WSC calendar from 1981.

 SGS‘s “Smart Balance of Performance™” ensures competitive racing while preserving individual car characteristics, affording drivers plenty of options while choosing a car that fits their driving style.
 Developed with broad support from the racing community and highly technical details from the real cars, this mod provides an unparalleled opportunity for close, competitive and fun historic racing.

-VWSC will run a 12 race calendar across a variety of circuits in their historic formats (where available).
-MNRL will run the same calendar in parallel on Tuesday nights (US ET) the same week, using shorter race lengths.
+VWSC will run a 15 race calendar across a variety of WSC circuits in their historic formats (where available).
+Sister Chapter, MNRL, will run the IMSA calendar on Tuesday nights (US ET) from the same year.
+All races will be broadcasted on the Champion Motorsports YouTube.

 HISTORY